 What are the daily hours and how many hours a week does this require?

-This depends on how many students you would like to oversee and how many students you would like to place.
-On an average, CA’s spend about 10-20 hours per week working on recruiting families and/or overseeing currently placed students and families.
-The hours you put in are up to you, but the more students you wish to place, the more hours you will work.
-Each CA has their own individual goals and desires in the organization and they are able to choose when and how much they work.
+This depends on how many students you would like to place and oversee.
+On average, CA’s spend about 10-20 hours per week working on recruiting families and/or overseeing currently placed students and families.
+Each CA has their own individual goals and is able to choose when and how much they work by placing and supervising the number of students with which they are comfortable.
 The hours vary depending on the time of the year.
-Most CA’s work during their “free time” and work with current students during the year when events take place, when there’s a student/family issue, and when monthly reports are being done.
-The CA chooses how many students he or she wishes to place and supervise.
+Cas work with current students during the year when events take place, when there’s a student/family issue, and when monthly reports are being completed.
 Some CAs recruit more families than they are prepared to supervise.
-We welcome CAs to make as many placements as they can and then we can have other CAs supervise some of these placements as needed.
+We welcome CAs to make as many placements as they can and will help assign excess placements to other CAs for supervision as needed.

 How do I find the host families and does BFF help me find them?

-BFF doesn’t usually find families for you, but BFF managers and directors will guide you on developing and improving your recruiting skills to be an effective host family recruiter.
-You will never feel alone in the recruitment process.
+BFF doesn’t usually find families for you, but BFF staff will guide you on developing and improving your recruiting skills to be an effective host family recruiter.
 There’s no one right way to find host families.
-Host families do not grow on trees, but are often found at your children’s sporting events, hobbies, interest centers, recreation centers, schools, networking sites, social events, even the grocery store!
+Host families do not grow on trees, but are often found at your children’s sporting events, hobbies, interest centers, recreation centers, schools, networking sites, social events, and even the grocery store!
 The sky is the limit on where and when you find host families!
-There’s always a manager or director to coach you on the phone or online trainings to help you improve your recruitment skills and continuously improve on your success as a CA.
+Your regional director and our office staff are there to coach you on the phone or through online training to help you improve your recruitment skills and continuously improve on your success as a CA.

 Do I have to be a salesperson or have sales skills to be successful as a CA?

 Absolutely NOT!
 Many of our CA’s have had no formal sales training at all!
 The best CA’s are passionate about international relations, working with teens, have good communication skills, and are attentive to details.
-These CA’s are always willing to learn new things, open to learning about different nationalities and cultures, and are able to work with host families, students, and schools in a positive manner.
-We look for these qualities rather than specific educational degrees or backgrounds or specific CA careers.
+CA’s are always willing to learn new things, are open to learning about different nationalities and cultures, and are able to work with host families, students, and schools in a positive manner.
+We look for these qualities rather than specific educational degrees, backgrounds, or specific past careers.

 Which comes first, the host family or the school acceptance?

 Just like the “Which comes first, the chicken or the egg?” there’s no ONE WAY to get a placement.
 If you find a family that is interested in hosting, please do encourage them to host.
-If their nearby school is not taking students at that time, there are alternatives to this situation and we work hard to make it work or at least put them on the top of the list for the following semester for acceptance.
+If their nearby school is not taking students at that time, there are alternatives to this situation.
+We work hard to make it work or at least put them on the top of the list for the following semester for acceptance.

 I am new to my neighborhood/city/state and I don’t know anyone.
 Will I still be successful as a CA?

 Absolutely!
-Many CA’s find that it’s easier to ask “strangers” to host rather than their own family and friends.
-Many CA’s don’t get many of their personal connections to host at first or sometimes at all, but they are extremely successful at recruiting host families.
-This is because there are unlimited ways to find host families as stated above.
-Some CA’s are more comfortable talking to people they know or are acquaintances with and some CA’s are more comfortable talking to “strangers” who they are meeting at an event for the first time.
+Many CA’s find that it’s easier to ask strangers to host rather than their own family and friends.
+Some CA’s don’t get many of their personal connections to host but are extremely successful at recruiting host families outside of their immediate circle.
+This is because there are unlimited ways to find host families (see question 2 above).
+Some CA’s are more comfortable talking to people they know, and some are more comfortable talking to people they meet through their networking and marketing efforts.